Skip to content

 • Supports banner formats (video and native are currently not emitted by the Prebid provider)

-Automatically injects privacy-preserving synthetic ID into bid requests for user recognition without cookies.
+Automatically injects privacy-preserving EC ID into bid requests for user recognition without cookies.

 Request Signing